GiammarcoBozzelli/DSML/README.md

 | **Macro Avg** | 0.66   | 0.59   | 0.59     | 1596    |
 | **Weighted Avg** | 0.64 | 0.63  | 0.61     | 1596    |

+Camembert shows an overall accuracy of 63%, with macro and weighted averages for F1-score at 0.59 and 0.61, respectively.
+The performance across different classes is mixed, with Class A2 showing relatively high recall (0.80) and a decent F1-score (0.71), suggesting it effectively identifies true positive.
+Conversely, Class C2 exhibits high precision (0.75) but significantly low recall (0.19), leading to a poor F1-score (0.30), indicating it misses many true positive cases.
+The overrepresented classes in the dataframe show improved metric throughout as expected.

 ### FlauBert on augmented_df with A2-C1 copied